brainsatplay/brainsatplay/README.md

 ## Appendix
 ### Branches
-The `main` branch of this repository contains the latest release of the [brainsatplay] framework.
+The `main` branch of this repository contains the latest releases of core libraries in The Brains@Play Framework.

 The `nightly` branch hosts regular changes between official releases.

-The `docs` branch is used to trigger Netlify to update our documentation site at https://docs.brainsatplay.com.

-The `legacy` branch contains a record of the original brainsatplay library (<= v0.0.36), which is used in the [Brains@Play Platform](https://github.com/brainsatplay/platform) and presented in **Developing Brain-Computer Interfaces with Everyone (submitted)**.
+The `legacy` branch contains a record of the original brainsatplay library (<= v0.0.36), which is used in the [Brains@Play Platform](https://github.com/brainsatplay/platform).

 ### Additional Repositories
 #### Hardware